thomasdenney/FAQ/README.md

 ###Any tips for good design?

 * Justify every pixel of your UI - is a control essential for most people?
 * Is this interaction obvious?
-A lot of apps use really interesting combinations of swipes, pinches and taps but make sure that your users will know how to use them
+A lot of apps use really interesting combinations of swipes, pinches and taps but make sure that your users will know how to use them.
 * Use AutoLayout and prepare for size classes.
-Apple wasn't even remotely subtle at WWDC '14 that AutoLayout is designed to work for multiple screen sizes and classes...
+Apple wasn't even remotely subtle at WWDC '14 that AutoLayout is designed to work for multiple screen sizes and classes.

 ##Community